 The initial symptoms of ALS can be quite varied in different people.
 One person may have trouble grasping a pen or lifting a coffee cup, while another person may experience a change in vocal pitch when speaking.
 ALS is typically a disease that involves a gradual onset.

 The rate at which ALS progresses can be quite variable from one person to another.
-Although the mean survival time with ALS is three to five years, many people live five, ten or more years.
-Symptoms can begin in the muscles of speech, swallowing or in the hands, arms, legs or feet.
+Although the mean survival time with ALS is three to five years, many people live five, 10 or more years.
+Symptoms can begin in the muscles that control speech and swallowing or in the hands, arms, legs or feet.
 Not all people with

 Since ALS attacks only motor neurons, the sense of sight, touch, hearing, taste and smell are not affected.
 For many people, muscles of the eyes and bladder are generally not affected.